zztczcx/log-analyser/README.md

 ## Design

-This program used a lot goroutines to speed up the processing which is good for processing a big log file.
-Basically we treat this process as mapReduce.
+It uses channel and goroutines to decouple each part of the processing and made a pipeline. we can treat this process as a MapReduce

 producer ---(fan out)--> parser --> analyse ---(fan in)--> reducer --> report